-When you do this, the Logs Viewer changes to the advanced filter interface.
-To modify the search, edit the filter and click Submit Filter.
-For more information, see the Advanced filter interface.
+When you do this, the Legacy Logs Viewer changes to the advanced query interface.
+To modify the search, edit the query and click Submit Filter.
+For more information, see the Advanced query interface.

 Additionally, you can correlate App Engine request log entries and then view them in a nested structure.
 For details, see Viewing related request log entries and select your runtime language.

 New For App Engine request logs, the Legacy Logs Viewer provides a link to Cloud Trace for easy viewing of the log entry's latency details.